Wednesday, June 21, 2017

 For Those Taking A Summer Break and For Those Who Are Not...

 Wishing those of you who are now on Summer Break a very relaxing time.
 As someone that taught for 33 1/2 years, the very first FULL day of vacation was always the beginning of possibilities of things to do that I didn't get to do during the school year.
 In fact, I remember dreading the alarm clock going off at 6AM during the school year yet during the summer, I gleefully got up at 6AM because the day was all mine!
 I wanted to seize every bit of the day.
 Enjoy each and every day of your vacation.
 It will go too quickly!
-Read a book, garden, listen to music, take a pottery class, visit with friends and family, take a trip, sit by the pool(or visit someone who has one), binge watch a series(so many great ones on Netflix!
+Read a book, garden, listen to music, take a pottery class, visit with friends and family, try a new recipe, take a trip, sit by the pool(or visit someone who has one), binge watch a series(so many great ones on Netflix!
 See below) and most importantly, take a break from thinking about school!
 Really!
 Even if it is only for a couple of weeks, place thinking about your classroom on hold for just a wee bit!

-Of, course, if you are on the computer, please check in from time to time as I will continue to make blog postings, update my website for teachers/kids and add new teaching resources to my store. :-)
+Of, course, if you are on the computer, please check in from time to time as I will continue to make blog postings, update my website for teachers/kids and add new teaching resources to my Teacher store. :-)

 For those of you who have school or summer school during July and August, I will continue to update my blog posting as well as my website for teachers/kids(http://www.gailhennessey.com).
 Please continue to check in as you may find something of value to use with your students!